Australian owned and operated. Supporting Australian small businesses for 10 years.

 This is another detailed way to claim vehicle expenses based on the actual business-use percentage.
 But unlike the Actual Costs Method, the tax deduction via the Logbook Method is determined over at least a 12-week representative period.

 To be precise, you have to keep a continuous and detailed log of all your vehicle usage for a period of 12 weeks.
+You must keep a detailed record or diary of all work related journeys to support your tax deduction claims.
 And you need to identify when your vehicle was used for personal and business purposes.

 Your logbook will be the main reference as to how your tax deductions will be calculated.
 You’ll also need it to know your business-use percentage.